-Lastly, according to the ingredient list, the soup base of this instant ramen consists of pork extract, dextrin, sugars, protein hydrolysate, lard, salt, flavor oil, flavoring, bonito extract, sardine powder, yeast extract, mackerel powder, soy sauce, bonito powder, starch, vegetable fat and oil, and spices.
+Lastly, according to the ingredient list, the soup base of this instant ramen consists of pork extract, dextrin, sugars, protein hydrolysate, lard, salt, flavor oil, flavoring, bonito extract, sardine powder, yeast extract, mackerel powder, soy sauce, bonito powder, starch, vegetable oil, and spices.

 Based on the nutrition facts label, the Myojo Chuka Soba Tomita instant ramen has 404 kcal per serving (102 grams) and contains 6.8 grams of salt equivalents (Noodles and Garnishes: 2.1 g, Broth: 4.7 g).